UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 The complete model consists of two Generators and two Discriminators.
 Each Generator/Discriminator pair tries to map an image from one domain to another while the other pair tries to map the reverse of the image.
 ![CycleGAN Complete Model](/assets/images/team14/CycleGAN-complete.jpg)
 *  Fig X. CycleGAN architecture with all generators and discriminators.
+(Image source: https://cvnote.ddlee.cc/2019/08/21/image-to-image-translation-pix2pix-cyclegan-unit-bicyclegan-stargan)

 #### Loss Functions